-After 37 hours of fasting, I finally felt hunger pangs.
-But it was only after smelling some cooking and baking.
+After 37 hours on this water fast, I finally felt hunger pangs, but it was only after smelling some cooking and baking within my apartment building.
 Once the smell was gone, so went the hunger pangs, so I’ve gone nearly 43 hours without feeling true hunger.
 Clearly, I have a few calories that are tiding me over!

 I had to go out and about today, but I returned home quickly.
 I felt fatigued and napped quite a bit of the day away.
 I thought more about food today than I did yesterday and it’s been revealing to watch my thoughts.

 My trips to coffee shops, especially, seem sort of magical to me.
 It seems funny to type that, but they’re a real treat I give myself every day.
 The coffee shops in my neck of the woods are social places, abuzz with energy, serving excellent coffee and croissants and scones and cinnamon buns and…you get the point, right?
 So I’m asking myself what healthier treats I could exchange for those trips to the coffee shop.